Adaptive Self-Distillation for Minimizing Client Drift in Heterogeneous Federated Learning: Method

 \subsection{Theoretical Analysis of Gradient Dissimilarity}

-In this section, we offer the theoretical analysis of client drift.
-We now introduce \textit{gradient dissimilarity} $G_d$ based on the works of~\cite{li2020federated,lee2021preservation} as a way to measure the extent of client-drift as:
+In this section, we perform the theoretical analysis of the client drift.
+We now introduce the Gradient dissimilarity $G_d$ based on the works of~\citep{li2020federated,lee2021preservation} as a way to measure the extent of client-drift as below.

 $G_d(\mathbf{w},\lambda)$ is function of both the $\mathbf{w}$ and $\lambda$.
-For convenience, we simply write $G_d$ and mention arguments explicitly when required. $f_k(\mathbf{w})$ in the above Eq.~\ref{gd_def} is the same as Eq.~\ref{eq1}.
-With this, we now establish a series of propositions to show that ASD regularization reduces the gradient dissimilarity which leads to lower client drift.
+For convenience, we simply write $G_d$ and mention arguments explicitly when required. $f_k(\mathbf{w})$ in the above Eq.~\ref{gd_def} is same as Eq.~\ref{eq1}.\\ With this, we now establish a series of propositions to show that ASD regularization reduces the Gradient dissimilarity, which as a result, leads to lower client drift.

 \begin{proposition} $\inf_{\mathbf{w}\in \mathbb{R}^d} {G_d(\mathbf{w},\lambda)}$ is $1$, $\forall$ $\lambda$ \end{proposition}